 English Learner Assessment Results (ELPAC)

-The percent of students scoring in Levels 3 + 4 for Oral and Written Language increased significantly between 2019 and 2020.
+The percent of students scoring in Levels 3 + 4 for Oral and Written Language increased between 2019 and 2020.

 STAR Assessment Results

 The Charter School uses STAR assessments as a locally determined assessment that students take three times a year in three benchmarks.
 The purpose of these benchmark assessments is to assess student’s performance in the Common Core standards and learning goals for each benchmark.